severinocarlos/Ray-tracing/README.md

 # Ray-tracing
-The project was made for course Graphic Processing
+This project was made in the discipline of Graphic Processing